 Acoustic Echo Cancellation.
-This allows you to enable or disable the acoustic echo canceller on channel 1.
+This allows you to enable or disable the acoustic echo canceller on a particular channel.
 The default is On.

-Automatic Gain Control (Inputs 1, T).
-This enables automatic gain control (AGC) on Input 1 and T. The default is On.
+Automatic Gain Control (Inputs 1-4, T).
+This enables automatic gain control (AGC) on Inputs 1-4 and T. The default is On.

-AGC Max (Inputs 1, T).
-Sets the maximum gain value that the AGC can apply for Inputs 1 and T.
+AGC Max (Inputs 1-4, T).
+Sets the maximum gain value that the AGC can apply for Inputs 1-4 and T.

-AGC Min (Inputs 1, T).
-Sets the minimum gain value that the AGC can apply for Inputs 1 and T.
+AGC Min (Inputs 1-4, T).
+Sets the minimum gain value that the AGC can apply for Inputs 1-4 and T.

 Gain.
-This parameter adjusts the gain level of the inputs.
+This parameter adjusts the gain level of the 8 inputs.
 This is normally configured during the calibration process.
 The default setting is 15 dB for microphone signals and 0 dBu for line level signals.
+See "Level" above for setting mic/line level for Inputs 1-4.
+The LEVEL INDICATOR on the front panel automatically reflects the level of the channel whose gain is being adjusted.

-Level (Input 1).
-Use this parameter to select mic or line level on Input 1.
+Level.
+Use this parameter to select mic or line level on Inputs 1-4.

 Mute.
-This selects which input channel (1, T, A, B) is muted.
+This selects which input channel (1-4, A-D) or the W, X, Y, or Z input is muted.
 The default is not muted.

-Noise Cancellation (Inputs 1, T).
+Noise Cancellation (Inputs 1-4, T).
 This allows you to enable or disable noise cancellation.

-Noise Cancellation Level (Inputs 1, T).
+Noise Cancellation Level (Inputs 1-4, T).
 Selects the level of noise cancellation.
 This ranges from 0 to 15 dB.
 The default is 10 dB.

-Phantom Power (Input 1).
-Use this parameter to turn phantom power On or Off for input 1.
+Phantom Power.
+Use this parameter to turn phantom power On or Off for inputs 1-4.

-Echo Canceller Reference (Input 1).
-This parameter decides which reference is associated with the input.
-Choose between REF1 or the external bus reference.
+Echo Canceller Reference.
+This parameter decides which reference is associated with which zone.
+Choose between REF1, REF2, or the external bus reference.

-AEC Suppression (Input 1).
+AEC Suppression.
 Sets the amount of double talk suppression used in the AEC.
 The values correspond to the following settings: 1 = No Suppression, 2 = Light Suppression, 3 = Heavy Suppression, 4 = Half-Duplex.

-Line Echo Cancellation (Input T).
+Line Echo Cancellation.
 Enables or disables the echo cancellation on the phone line.

-Dynamics Processing (Input T).
+Dynamics Processing.
 Enables or disables compression on Input T.

-LEC Suppression (Input T).
+LEC Suppression.
 Sets the amount of suppression used the line echo canceller (LEC).